Kalyana Veedu: Synopsis

 Gopi, a sales representative and a part-time singer at an orchestra, goes through various trials and tribulations to ensure the well-being of his family.
 After a roller-coaster ride, Gopi finally register marriages Surya.
 In pursuit of searching job, Gopi meets a Manikkavasan who unbeknownst to Gopi had married the wife of Kathiresan.
 Manikkavasan has made Gopi as his adopted son (as it makes him the brother of Surya whom he married).
 The interesting twist is Gopi had only registered his marriage with Surya but not tied the mangal sutra (which means he is married and not married).

-Gopikrishnan is the only son of Sivagami and is residing in Delhi.
+Gopi krishnan Mutthaiah @ Gopi is the only son of Mutthaiah & Sivagami and is residing in Delhi.
 He is a sales representative and a part-time singer in an orchestra.
-He has 3 younger sisters, Anusya, Ramya and Savitha.
+He has 3 younger sisters, Anusya Raman, Ramya Manoharan and Savitha Pichaimani.
 He lives in old-delhi, in a slum area in a small house with his mother, grandmother Sigappi and the 2 younger sisters.
-Anusya is married to Raman, has a daughter Archana and stays close to their house.
-Gopi is friends with Nandhu, the brother of Shwetha who is also a singer along with Gopi.
-Shwetha has a daughter Prathiksha, and raises her alone as her husband had gone missing for a long time.
+Anusya is married to Raman, has a daughter Archana Raman and stays close to their house.
+Gopi is friends with Nandhu, the brother of Shwetha Suman who is also a singer along with Gopi.
+Shwetha has a daughter Prathiksha Suman, and raises her alone as her husband had gone missing for a long time.
 Shwetha has a crush on Gopi and Nandhu too has an idea of getting them married for a secured life for Shwetha.

-Ramya’s marriage is set to be arranged with Manohar, the son of Sivagami’s cousin brother.
-Manohar along with his father Periyasamy, younger sister Revathi, mother Kala and Kala’s sister Shakunthala, come to Delhi to meet Ramya.
+Ramya’s marriage is set to be arranged with Manoharan Periyasamy @ Manohar, the son of Sivagami’s cousin brother.
+Manoharan Periyasamy @ Manohara along with his father Periyasamy, younger sister Revathi Periyasamy, mother Kala Periyasamy and Kala’s sister Shakunthala Perumal, come to Delhi to meet Ramya.
 Ramya and Manohar fall in love at first sight but Kala and Shakunthala do not like the family that much.
 Nevertheless their marriage is arranged.
 Meanwhile, Raman has an affair with another woman named Suganthi.
 When Anusya learns of this, she refuses to give divorce.
 Thus, Raman brings in a rowdy named Rathinavel to terrorize Gopi’s family.
 Rathinavel however, develops a liking for Anusya.
 Manohar hails from Thiruvaiyaru and the whole family go there for Ramya’s wedding.
-In Thiruvaiyaru, a young and beautiful girl named Surya is Manohar’s neighbor.
-Surya stays with her father Kathiresan and younger sister Roja.
+In Thiruvaiyaru, a young and beautiful girl named Surya Gopi Krishnan is Manohar’s neighbor.
+Surya Gopi Krishnan stays with her father Kathiresan and younger sister Roja Selvanraja.
 Kathiresan hates his daughters and he considers women to be a burden, after his experience with his wife, Kalarani, the girls’ mother runs away years ago.
 Surya loves her father but Kathiresan hates her.
 He even disrupts Surya’s wedding with prospective grooms citing that she might run away like her mother.
 Roja is a money-minded person and is independent unlike Surya, who respects her father.
 Surya has recurring dreams of a man, Gopi in this case, where she is chased and killed by this unknown man.
 When she sees Gopi in Thiruvaiyaru, it is a comic relief.